(Casablanca, Fes, Merzouga, Ouarzazate, Marrakech, Essaouira)

 Enjoy a personalized vacation that best suits your needs, developed by one of our experienced destination experts.
 Relax during your trip with our 24/7 support and expert local guidance.

-Upon arrival to Mohammed V Airport in Casablanca, be welcomed by an English speaking guide before being transferred to your hotel in Fes.
-En route you will visit the impressive Hassan II Mosque, the second largest mosque in the world after Mecca in Saudi Arabia (direct payment for the entrance).
+A private vehicle with English speaking driver will provide a transfer between Casablanca and Fes.
+During the transfer, enjoy some touring including a visit to the impressive Hassan II Mosque, the second largest mosque in the world after Mecca in Saudi Arabia (direct payment for the entrance).
 Continue to the diplomatic and administrative capital of Morocco, Rabat.
-Visit the Royal Palace, the wild gardens of the Chellah, the 4th-century Merinid necropolis, and a walk in the Andalusia Gardens which rest within the walls of the Kasbah of the Oudaya.
-Enjoy a stop at the Hassan Tower, a huge unfinished minaret, built mostly at the end of the 12th century.
-The tour is complete upon arrival to the hotel in Fes.
+Visit the Royal Palace, the wild gardens of the Chellah, a 14th-century Merinid necropolis and a walk through the Andalusian Gardens, within the walls of the Kasbah of the Oudaya.
+Visit the Hassan Tower, a huge unfinished minaret, built mostly at the end of the 12th century.
+Next, travel to the city of Meknes, the famed Ismailia capital known for its 40 km long walls and numerous gates.
+Continue the tour, visiting Bab Mansour, the Royal stables, the amazing markets and also the popular Jewish quarter.
+Before arriving in Fes, explore the ruins of the ancient city of Volubilis and the holy city of Moulay Idriss.
+Upon arrival into Fes, a hotel drop-off is provided.

 A private vehicle with English speaking driver will be at your disposal for the day.